aleix-albaiges/Datathon2024-GroupCreation/README.md

 Finally, we have created a streamlit visualization that does all the proceeding.
 If you are an organizer you can upload the json file with the participants and the program does the groups.
 IF you are a participant that has registered in the file then you can search for which is your group.

+To run the project from this github repository, it is enough to run the files in the [Scripts_def](Scripts_def/) folder in this order 1. text_indexing.py, 2. text_processing_final.py, 3.
+Preprocessing.py and 4. cluster.optimization.py.
+The folder [Streamlit](Streamli/) contains the codes to run the streamlit application.
+The command to run it is just streamlit run home.py.
+The rest of folders contain jupyter notebooks which do the same as the files in the folder [Scripts_def](Scripts_def/), explained in detail and step-by-step.
+This notebooks are what we have used to program this project.

 # Prerequisites
 This project is mainly build in Python, you can install it in the following link: